SecretFoundation/docs/docs/node-guides/verify-sgx.md

 - ["INTEL-SA-00161", "INTEL-SA-00233"] - Hyper-threading must be disabled in the BIOS
 - ["INTEL-SA-00289"] - Overclocking/undervolting must be disabled by the BIOS
 - ["INTEL-SA-00219"] - Integrated graphics should be disabled in the BIOS - we recommend performing this step if you can, though it isn't required

+If you are still having trouble getting rid of INTEL-SA-00219 and INTEL-SA-00289, here are some possible settings to look for outside of the CPU settings:
+- Primary Display = 'PCI Express'
+- IGPU Multi-Monitor = Disabled
+- Onboard VGA = Disabled

 #### I'm seeing `SGX_ERROR_DEVICE_BUSY`